-Candidates are permitted to submit cadastral datasets that have not been prepared by the candidate, so long as they have supervised the preparation of the plan.
+Candidates are permitted to submit plans of cadastral surveys that have not been prepared by the candidate, so long as they have supervised the preparation of the plans.
 All fieldwork and calculations are to be the candidate's own work.